GoogleChrome/web.dev/src/site/content/en/secure/same-site-same-origin/index.md

   alt="schemeless same-site", width="800", height="123"
 %}

-The definition of "same-site" is evolving to consider the URL scheme as part of the site in order to prevent HTTP being used as [a weak channel](https://tools.ietf.org/html/draft-west-cookie-incrementalism-01#page-8).
+The definition of "same-site" evolved to consider the URL scheme as part of the site in order to prevent HTTP being used as [a weak channel](https://tools.ietf.org/html/draft-west-cookie-incrementalism-01#page-8).
-As browsers move to this interpretation you may see references to "scheme-less same-site" when referring to the older definition and "[schemeful same-site](/schemeful-samesite/)" referring to the stricter definition.
-In that case, `http://www.example.com` and `https://www.example.com` are considered cross-site because the schemes don't match.
+On the contrary, the older concept of "same-site" without scheme comparison is now called "schemeless same-site".
+For example, `http://www.example.com` and `https://www.example.com` are considered schemelses same-site but not same-site, because the eTLD+1 part only matters and the scheme is not taken into account.

 <div class="table-wrapper">
   <table>